 - Use spell checkers, but don't rely exclusively on them

-- Read your CV out loud – this helps identify errors
+- Read your CV out loud to catch errors your eye skips

 - Let some time pass between writing and reviewing

-- Use professional proofreading services for important applications
+- Use a professional proofreading service for high-stakes applications

 Important Note